Befox/cdav/README.md

 Calendar records with "Status / Percentage" set to "Not applicable" are converted to events in CalDAV (VEVENT), others are converted to tasks (VTODO).

-Recurring events are not handled (Dolibarr does not handle them).
+Recurring events are partially handled (Dolibarr does not handle them fully), when a recurring event is created, it is duplicated automatically until the date specified (exculded) or the max synchronisation time range.

 Automatic tasks generation in projects with services from linked Propositions and/or Orders Module setup offer you to :